ceilfors/gq/README.md

 - [x] Use any import alias you want

-  If you can't use `import gq.Gq as q` as you have q variable or method already declared in your project, you can change it to whatever alias you want.
+  If you can't use `import gq.Gq as q` as you have declared q variable or method already in your project, you can change it to whatever alias you want.
 Gq will also work without alias e.g. `import gq.Gq`.
-When using without alias too, just replace everything to Gq: @Gq, Gq|, Gq/, Gq().
+When using without alias, just replace everything to Gq: @Gq, Gq|, Gq/, Gq().

 - [x] Store long values to a file